Skip to Content

 $50 - $280

-Home Inspections Are Optional, But They Can Save You Big
+Home Inspections Are Usually Only Optional, But They Can Save You Big

-No one requires a home inspection, but they can help you save a lot of money.
-Yes, you might be able to spot some things on your own, but could you tell if there was old water damage growing mold behind the drywall?
+Home inspections are typically not required, but that doesn't mean you should skip them.
+You might be able to spot some things on your own, but could you tell if there was old water damage growing mold behind the drywall?
 Could you tell if a foundation is starting to sink?

 A home inspection to locate some of these problems could easily save you thousands of dollars.
 Here’s a closer look at the cost of a couple of common problems if they went undetected due to not having a home inspection.

-• Termites: Termites are something no homeowner wants to learn they have.
-They can eat away at the wood structure of your home, making it unsafe.
-The earlier you learn about termites, the better because they’re hopefully isolated to a specific area of the house.
+• Termites: Pest inspections are usually optional except in two cases.
+First, the home appraiser can require one if he or she notices signs of pest intrusion.
+Second, VA home loans require pest inspections in almost every state.
 Typically, termite treatments cost anywhere from $237 to $995.
 However, the cost can fluctuate depending on how widespread the issue is.
 If the termites have caused significant damage to the framing, replacing floor joists and wall studs could cost $2,000 or more.

 • Foundation: Foundation problems can be more frequent depending on where you live.
 For example, many homes in Colorado are built on expansive soil that can cause foundations to settle.
 Depending on the extent of the damage, the cost to fix a foundation can range from $2,200 to $7,948, with an average cost of $5,074.